-As the art from the cover of the box looks very much like existing Hikaru/Rick art, the included pistol owes its legacy to 80s art as well (I think from an Imai kit).
+The art from the cover of the box looks very much like existing Hikaru/Rick art.
+The included pistol owes its legacy to 80s art as well (I think from an Imai kit).
 The rifle is from Rick’s training montage.
 The guns are both very basic without paint apps or finer details.

 Charm & Collectability: (2/5)

 KitzConcept is hoping to create an entire line of action figures that would encompass numerous favorite characters from Robotech.
-The line is starting off with Minmei, Rick, and then Lisa but, if those sell well, more are sure to follow (Roy and Claudia have been teased).
-As mentioned previously, this toy is very similar to a Bandai SHFiguart figure but the Macross releases in that line haven’t done well for Bandai so it will be interesting to see if KitzConcept can pick up more momentum than Bandai.
+The line started with Minmei, Rick, and then Lisa with Roy and Dana currently available for preorder.
+Minmei has already received a second look and it’s a good bet the most popular characters will get similar treatment while secondary and tertiary characters remain in the pipeline.
+As mentioned previously, these toys are very similar to a Bandai SHFiguart figure but the Macross releases in that line haven’t done well for Bandai so it will be interesting to see if KitzConcept can pick up more momentum.
 It’s nice to see another company taking a stab since Bandai hasn’t delivered character figures for the original Macross.
-Releases so far:
+See the image above for release details.

 Sculpt, Detail, & Paint: (8/10)

-At 1/12 scale, you would expect this toy to be vastly superior both to the original Harmony Gold 1/18 scale action figure and Toynami’s 4″ action figure and it is. .
+At 1/12 scale, you would expect this Minmei in concert dress toy to be vastly superior both to the original Harmony Gold 1/18 scale action figure and Toynami’s 4″ action figure and it is. .
 At this price point, you should also expect the KitzConcept releases to hold their own against Bandai’s SHFiguarts toy and, in my opinion, it does.
-My only complaints are nitpicks:
+My only complaints are minor:

-1) I feel there’s a little too much tan color sprayed on her leg joints.
+1) Minmei has a little too much tan color sprayed on her leg joints.

 2) I like the outfit they chose (for historical context) but it leaves the elbows, knees, and ankles totally exposed.
 Many other figures are able to use the clothing to conceal the joints but this toy receives no such luxury.